See what I did there. Heh, heh.

 As always, be sure to sign up for the airline miles programs and link them to your hotel points program such as Marriott Rewards and Starwood Preferred to maximize your benefits.

-In May, I linked my Marriott Rewards and Starwood Preferred Guest Program and got the Gold/Platinum during my stay at the Westin Crystal City in Arlington, VA.
+In May, I linked my Marriott Rewards and Starwood Preferred Guest Program and got the Gold/Platinum treatment during my stay at the Westin Crystal City in Arlington, VA.